Skip to content

 Public Access

-It is important to be aware when exposing cluster services of the traffic management available.
+Ensure appropriate traffic management is configured when exposing cluster services.
 Examples below illustrate local port forwarding access.

 Port Forward (For Testing)